datawire/quark/docs/tutorials/rpc-basic/try.rst

 Step 2: Move to the HelloRPC directory within your local Quark git repository if you are not already there.
 If you use the default location, do the following: ``cd ~/quark/examples/helloRPC``.

-Step 3: Run the following command to build the server: ``mvn compile``
+Step 3: Run the following command to build the client: ``mvn compile``

 Step 4: Run the following command to start the Java client: ``mvn exec:java -Dexec.mainClass=helloRPC.HelloRPCClient``